 Keeping up with trends and technology

-- You still need to understand your target audience and what problem they are trying to solve or need to fulfill.
+- To understand your target audience and what problem they are trying to solve or need to fulfill.

-- You still need to understand what makes you different and why your target audience would want to do business with you.
+- To understand what makes you different and why your target audience would want to do business with you.

-- You still need a compelling message to make your target audience take some action.
+- A compelling message to make your target audience take some action.

-- You still need to develop strategies to reach your target audience with your message.
+- To develop strategies to reach your target audience with your message.

 What has changed are how you deliver that message to your audience.